China–Philippines relations

-Recently, the Philippines has been rapidly improving its relations and cooperation with China on various issues, developing a stronger and stable ties with the country, as well as a successful Code of conduct with China and the rest of ASEAN.
-However, the average trust view of Filipinos towards China is negative 33, dipping much lower in certain provinces such as Zambales and Palawan where it is at least negative 45.
-In contrast, the average trust view towards the United States is positive 66.
+During Rodrigo Duterte's presidency, the Philippines improved its relations and cooperation with China on various issues, developing a stronger and stable ties with the country, as well as a successful Code of conduct with China and the rest of ASEAN.
+China is the Philippines' top trading partner.
+However, average trust view of Filipinos towards China is negative.
+Relations deteriorated during the presidency of Bongbong Marcos due to increasing tensions over the South China sea dispute, resulting in the Philippines' withdrawal from the Belt and Road initiative in 2023 and allegations of election interference in 2025.